goutamaskeladi/gitpractice/README.md

         - git config --global user.email "<Your email>"
         - git config --global --list

-  * To clone existing repository from github - git clone <github-repository-path>
+  * To clone existing repository from github,

+        - git clone <github-repository-path>

-  * To check the status - git status
+  * To check the status,

+        - git status

+  * To add files into staging area,

+        - git add <filename> or to add all files git add .

+  * To commit to the local repository,

+        - git commit -m "<enter-the-description>"

+  * To add an existing local repository into remote repository,

+        - git remote add origin <github-repo-url>

+  * To push remote repository,

+        - git push origin <branch>